mcaserta/mcaserta.github.io/content/cv.md

 ## Experience

-### Software Architect, Nexse Srl/Alten Italia; Rome, IT — 2003-2018
+### Software Architect, Nexse Srl; Rome, IT — 2003-2018

-Established in 2000 by 5 shareholders, Nexse employs today more than a hundred IT professionals.
-It was acquired in 2017 by Alten Italia.
-In these companies I’ve covered different roles: system administrator, teacher, senior developer and eventually software architect.
+Established in 2000 by 5 shareholders, Nexse was employing more than a hundred IT professionals until it was acquired in 2018.
+In this company I’ve covered different roles: system administrator, teacher, senior developer and eventually software architect.

 #### Projects